In this article

 For investing a lump sum, you always want to invest at the lowest price.
 But unfortunately, knowing if the current price is high or low as compared to the future price is impossible.

 Therefore, the smart investor invests the lump sum in debt funds and sets STP to the desired equity fund.
 This way the investor’s money is getting 8-10% returns while it is getting regularly invested in equity funds.

-Another reason for doing SIP is for investing on market fall.
+Another reason for doing SIP is for investing in market fall.
 If you are a smart investor you would have parked your extra money in debt funds (higher returns than FD and 100% liquidity).
 Certain times the market falls due to non-economic reasons, such as North Korea-USA altercation, China-India border issue etc.

 Many active investors try to take advantage of such situations.
 Within a day the market corrects and comes back to pre-event levels.
-Therefore, STP (with single instalment) can be used to invest a lump sum amount in equity funds on the same day.
+Therefore, STP (with single installment) can be used to invest a lump sum amount in equity funds on the same day.